jakobwesthoff/pixel_loop/README.md

 ## Subprojects

-Currently, this repository houses different experiments implemented based on `pixel_loop` while it is still under development.
-They are within their appropriate subfolder in the `src` folder.
-Each of them has its separate README in the corresponding directory.

-Currently, there are the following:
+This repository housed a couple of different experiments implemented based on `pixel_loop`.
+Those have now been moved to their own repositories/locations, as the library is published on crates.io.

+You can find the old subprojects here:

+**TODO: MOVE AND LINK**

 * [pixel_sand](src/pixel_sand/README.md) - A sand movement simulator.
 * [tetromino_time](src/tetromino_time/README.md) - A Tetromino based timer.